natalieagus/50002-2022/_notes/8_instructionset.md

 > **Trial by simulation** is our best technique for making choices.
 >

-In this course, we will learn the $\beta$ **instruction set** -- an **instruction set architecture** (ISA), a CPU ***blueprint*** that defines an *abstract* model of  a general-purpose computer.
+In this course, we will learn the $$\beta$$ **instruction set** -- an **instruction set architecture** (ISA), a CPU ***blueprint*** that defines an *abstract* model of  a general-purpose computer.
 It specifies many crucial information that describes how a CPU should work, such as what instructions the CPU can process, how it interacts with the memory unit, the basic CPU components, instruction formats, and many more.

-Its **implementation**: the $\beta$ **CPU**, is a 32-bit Von Neumann-based toy CPU created by MIT as a teaching tool to introduce students to *programmable datapaths* and *instruction sets*, among all others.
-We can write any algorithm using a mixture of $\beta$ instructions.
+Its **implementation**: the $$\beta$$ **CPU**, is a 32-bit Von Neumann-based toy CPU created by MIT as a teaching tool to introduce students to *programmable datapaths* and *instruction sets*, among all others.
+We can write any algorithm using a mixture of $$\beta$$ instructions.
 The CPU can emulate any machine behaviour that we want by executing it.

-Modern ISAs (e.g: ARM, x86) and its corresponding CPU architecture is certainly much more complex than the $\beta$, however the $\beta$ is more than sufficient for us to understand and appreciate the basic concepts of programmable datapath and instruction sets.
+Modern ISAs (e.g: ARM, x86) and its corresponding CPU architecture is certainly much more complex than the $$\beta$$, however the $$\beta$$ is more than sufficient for us to understand and appreciate the basic concepts of programmable datapath and instruction sets.
 Some notable ISA in the past are [6502](https://www.masswerk.at/6502/6502_instruction_set.html), [AVR](http://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf), and [32-bit x86](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html).